 It’s your last chance to impress, so avoid repetition!
-Your conclusion should be captivating and compelling.
+Your essay conclusion should be captivating and compelling.

 On the one hand, you should NOT introduce new theories and concepts.
 But, on the other, you should reframe your arguments from a somewhat ‘new’ perspective.

 Confused?
-Don’t worry, academics from our essay writing service will show you how to write a captivating essay conclusion.
+Don’t worry, academics from our essay writing service will show you how to write a conclusion for an essay.